The Report highlighting the concealment of post-vaccination infant deaths.

 Puliyel and Sathyamala discovered the concealment by analyzing the data in the periodic safety update reports (PSUR) related to the vaccine that its manufacturer GSK must regularly provide to the European Medicines Agency (EMA).

 These confidential safety reports on this vaccine were received by Puliyel from an Italian researcher who obtained them from the EMA under the Freedom of Information Act - the Italian version of the right to information in India.

-According to the analysis, doctors found that the latest "Infanrix hexa" vaccine safety report submitted by GSK (2015) has canceled the deaths previously reported by the manufacturer in his 16th report (2012).
-They note, however, that it is not clear in the report how these deaths were canceled.
+According to the analysis, doctors found that GSK's latest "Infanrix hexa" vaccine safety report (2015) erased the deaths previously reported by the manufacturer in its 16th report (2012).
+They note, however, that it is not clear in the report how these deaths were reversed.

 Authors Puliyel and Sathyamala note that ten years after the publication of an article from the Center for Disease Control (CDC) examining the relationship between MMR and autism, one of the authors William Thompson admitted that he and his co-authors had omitted information. statistically significant - i.e. that African American males who had been given the MMR vaccine before the age of 36 months were at increased risk of autism.
 After Thompson and his colleagues found evidence of this increased risk, they deleted data from children without Georgian birth certificates (and therefore disqualified a disproportionate number of black children) and presented their data saying there was no increased risk of autism.
 It is unclear whether the authors of PSUR 19 performed a similar retroactive disqualification of children documented to have died in PSUR 16.